XCO67/ReView/README.md

    ```
 3. Update `.env` with your local database credentials

-#### Option B: Cloud Database (Supabase, AWS RDS, etc.)
+#### Option B: Railway PostgreSQL

-1. Create a PostgreSQL database on your cloud provider
+1. Create a PostgreSQL database on Railway
+2. Get the connection string from Railway → PostgreSQL service → Variables
-2. Update `.env` with your cloud database connection string
+3. Update `.env` with your Railway database connection string

 ### 4. Generate Session Secret